-The smart use of energy is becoming increasingly important in warehouse automation.
+The smart use of energy is becoming increasingly important in intralogistics.
 The European Union aims to be climate-neutral by 2050 at the latest.
 This means that CO2 emissions are avoided or that CO2 is at least stored to the same extent it is emitted.

 Energy is becoming more and more precious – therefore, energy efficiency and sustainability have to be integrated in our systems in an intelligent way.
 Energy efficiency has been a core TGW strategy throughout our long history in all of our products.

 Our industry is driven by meeting customer demand, systems are designed for full performance and can operate continuously.
-However customer demand has seasons, and in Off-Peak, full performance is not always required.
-Depending on the utilization of the fulfillment center ‘smart kinematics’ can automatically reduce throughput.
+However customer demand has seasons, and in Off-Peak full performance is not always required.
+Depending on the utilization of the fulfilment center ‘Smart kinematics’ can automatically reduce throughput.
 A speed reduction from 1.2 m/s to 0.8 m/s reduces energy consumption by 15%.
-A reduction of energy consumption also means less wear, less maintenance, and fewer spare parts.
+A reduction of energy consumption also means less wear, less maintenance and fewer spare parts.

 An automated shutdown of the entire system or parts of it with a controlled, systematic restart means a huge energy-saving potential.
 Sequencing of miniload aisles and stingray lifts (tote lifts and shuttles) also significantly reduces current peaks.

 Energy recovery and efficiency are important aspects in all TGW product families.
 Component choices are the building blocks for efficient systems, e.g. IE3 motor drives and brushless DC motors.
 Product designs such as ‘drive on demand’ for conveyors and ‘multi-axis motion coordination’ for miniload are embedded in our technologies.
-Mechanically, reducing weight and optimizing center of gravity greatly decreases the energy needed to move a device.
+Mechanically, reducing weight and optimising centre of gravity greatly decreases the energy needed to move a device.

 KingDrive® rollers are very efficient.
 Brushless DC motors without gearbox efficiently transfer as much energy as possible directly to the roller.
 Braking energy is recovered and fed back into the 48 V power supply to be used by the other rollers in the local circuit.
-Compared to other rollers on the market KingDrive® rollers use 5%-10% less energy (system application dependent).
+Compared to other rollers on the market KingDrive® rollers use '5-10% less energy (system application dependant)'.